Narita Brian

-Narita Brian (ナリタブライアン, Hepburn: Narita Buraian; May 3, 1991 – September 27, 1998) was a Japanese racehorse.
+Narita Brian (ナリタブライアン, Hepburn: Narita Buraian; May 3, 1991 – September 27, 1998) was a Japanese Thoroughbred racehorse and sire.
 Until Special Week surpassed him in 1999, Narita Brian was Japan's top money earner.
-He was the fifth horse to win the classic Triple Crown (the Satsuki Sho, Japanese Derby, and Kikuka Sho), and also won the Arima Kinen in 1994.
+He was the fifth colt to win the Japanese Triple Crown in 1994, and also won the Arima Kinen in the same year.
 Narita Brian was nicknamed the "shadow roll monster" because he wore a shadow roll while racing.